The 6 Best Road Cycling Shoes (from Budget to Premium)

 Top-end road cycling shoes are stiffer compared to cheaper models.
 Their sole is made from carbon fiber that is 42% stiffer in longitudinal bending and 550% in three-point bending than plastic.

-The cheapest cycling shoes have a sole made from plastic.
-It is heavier than carbon and, of course, much softer.
+The cheapest cycling shoes have soles made from plastic.
+They are heavier than carbon and, of course, much softer.

 There are also road cycling shoes that combine carbon and plastic.
 They are a good compromise between the above-mentioned 2 categories.